 Engineering root cause analysis can be a powerful tool when it comes to addressing — and preventing — data quality issues in near-real time, but it’s important to remember a broken pipeline can rarely be traced to one specific issue.
 Like any distributed architecture, your data ecosystem is composed of a series of complex logic, events, and of course, pipelines that, like a science experiment, react in a multitude of ways.

-That being said, we hope this framework helps you on your journey to better data quality, and as a result, more trustworthy and reliable pipelines.
-By leveraging this approach, you, too, can turn RCA from a stress-inducing wake-up call into a scalable and sustainable practice for your entire data organization.
+That being said, we hope this framework helps you on your journey to better data quality, and as a result, more trustworthy and reliable data pipeline architecture.
+By leveraging this approach, you, too, can turn RCA from an stress-inducing wake-up call into a scalable and sustainable practice for your entire data organization.

 And in the process, you’ll give that one data engineer (you know, the human data pipeline encyclopedia) a bit of a break…